bartificer/programming-by-stealth/docs/pbs30.md

 </button>
 ```

-Visually, buttons of this form work fine, but for assistive technologies they contain some potentially confusing additional information – that empty `<span>` tag.
+Visually, buttons of this form work fine, but for assistive technologies, they contain some potentially confusing additional information – that empty `<span>` tag.
 This serves no purpose other than visual ornamentation.
 As such, we should hide it from assistive technologies by applying the `aria-hidden` property to it like so:

 ```html
 <button type="submit">